evilchili/dnd/deadsands/content/mechanics/desert-travel-rules.md

 \* *See also Mounts, below.*

+Note that a successful Travel activity is required for Surveying; *Survey* below.

 #### Forage

 **Preferred Skills**: Alchemist's Tools, Nature, Medicine

 The desert is home to any number of strange flora which can be used in alchemy, medicine, spell components, or traded for materials or gold. *Foraging* allows players to look for whatever they wish, though they will learn that not every region contains every resource in abundance.
-The more they know about a region, the better their chances of finding exactly what they're looking for (or not wasting a half day on a fool's errand).
-See *Surveying*, below.
+The more they know about a region, the better their chances of finding exactly what they're looking for (or not wasting a half day on a fool's errand); see *Survey*, below.

-To harvest found resources, the DM determines how much you find by rolling a die (decided by the result of the skill check) and multiplying that number by the value of the resource; this is the amount added to your inventory.
+On a successful check, the DM will determine what you are able to find, and how much.
+Once you have completed a region's Survey, you may choose one resource to harvest from those available in the region.

 Example:

 - Gormak the Mighty forages for redfoot using a Nature check and rolls a 16.
-- DM declares Gormak has found redfoot (value 2 GP) and rolls 11 on a  d20.
+- DM declares Gormak has found 11 bundles of redfoot (value 2 GP).
 - Gormak adds "22 GP of Redfoot" to her inventory.

 #### Track

 **Preferred Skills**: Animal Handling, Investigation, Insight

-The best way to find water and shelter is to study the movement of those who survive in the desert, whether beast or man.
+The best way to find water, shelter, settlements, and other interesting locations in the region is to study the movement of those who survive in the desert, whether beast or man.
 By tracking the movement of others, the party can find water sources to replenish their supply, a *Shelter* for safer rest, or getting the drop on competing factions.

+Once you have fully surveyed a region, on a successful skill check the party may choose which known location to return to.

 #### Evade